1.2.1Markets and Activities

 Based on these guidelines, SBM Offshore is developing its product portfolio within the various energy sectors.

-SBM Offshore is taking a disciplined and selective approach to market opportunities focusing on the main SBM Offshore is also looking to develop business in other adjacent regions.
-Looking ahead, around 25 projects could reach between 2022-2024.markets of Brazil and Guyana that provide for double resiliency − i.e. both relatively low break-even prices and low -emission intensity.
+SBM Offshore is taking a disciplined and selective approach to market opportunities, focusing on the main SBM Offshore is also looking to develop business in other adjacent regions.
+Looking ahead, around 35 projects could reach between 2023-2025.markets of Brazil and Guyana that provide double resiliency − i.e. both relatively low break-even prices and low -emission intensity.

 Other Products and Services

 SBM Offshore is the recognized technology provider for Turrets and Mooring Systems (TMS).
-The Company provides the offshore industry with a complete range and variety of solutions delivered through a fullproduct lifecycle.
+SBM Offshore provides the offshore industry with a complete range and variety of solutions delivered through a full product lifecycle.

 Floating Offshore Wind (FOW)

 Floating Offshore Wind is opening new possibilities for wind power production locations and will play a critical role in the transition to a cleaner energy supply.
-Floating offshore wind turbines enable access to deeper water compared to conventional fixed-bottom wind turbines, which expands the viable area for wind energy development, reduces visibility from shore, and can potentially be located in areas with higher and steadier wind characteristics.
+Floating offshore wind turbines enable access to deeper water than conventional fixed-bottom wind turbines.
+This reduces visibility from shore and expands the viable area for wind energy development, potentially to areas with higher and steadier wind characteristics.
 The SBM Offshore has been working on Floating Offshore Wind since 2014 and is currently executing its first pilot project, leveraging its experience in of floating solutions and mooring systems.
 SBM Offshore is also co-developing Floating Offshore Wind projects and securing seabed rights and relevant permits, together with partners.market is developing worldwide, in anticipation of future commercial projects.

 Future Energy Markets

-The world’s demand for sustainable energy solutions is increasing and energy transition has been put in the spotlight since climate change is largely recognized as an urgent agenda globally.
-The energy system is in evolution.
-Solar , wind energy, hydrogen-based technology, bio-fuels and Carbon Capture Utilization and Storage are recognized and envisioned as the frontiers going forward.
-SBM Offshore is investing in research and development of products within selected segments that support this energy transition.
+The world's demand for sustainable energy solutions is increasing as climate change is recognized as an urgent concern globally.
+New technologies are developing to facilitate the energy transition.
+Solar , wind energy, hydrogen-based technology, bio-fuels and Carbon Capture Utilization and Storage are recognized and envisioned as the frontiers of development.
+SBM Offshore is investing in the research and development of products within selected segments that support the energy transition.

-SBM Offshore commits to a strategy that is compatible with the transition to net-zero by 2050 and takes meaningful actions, not only for new technology development, but also to re-purpose oil & gas facilities and solutions to be used in the decarbonization business.
-In this way, the technology and experience are transferred in the fastest way to contribute to the energy transition.
-For example, SBM Offshore has developed a jetty-free Tower Loading Unit (TLU) which can aid in remote areas, such as islands, to switch from coal to gas, producing power from cleaner fuel.
-This jetty-less fluid transfer solution can have applications in nascent energy markets, among which Carbon Capture Utilization and Storage and Ammonia Transport are the areas of particular promise.
+SBM Offshore is committed to a strategy that is compatible with the transition to net-zero by 2050 and takes meaningful actions, not only on new technology development, but also on repurposing oil and gas facilities into solutions for decarbonization.
+In this way, technology and experience are transferred in the fastest way to contribute to the energy transition.
+For example, SBM Offshore is working on providing offloading solutions for carbon dioxide and the development of terminals to adapt for future fluids such as ammonia.

 Current, near-term and future impacts on SBM Offshore’s activities

-According to the United Nations’ world population projection, by 2040, the world population will surpass 9 billion people, with 65% of the total population living in big cities close to the oceans.
-Global energy demand is set to grow by more than 25% in the coming decades.
-While oil and natural gas will still play a significant part in the primary energy mix, renewable energy is increasing its share.
-The demand for oil is expected to continue to grow in the coming years, after which it should plateau towards the end of the decade.
-Despite this, field depletion plays an important role for new greenfield projects to be sanctioned.
-Supply gaps are probable and offshore deep water oil production will continue in the years to come.
+According to the United Nations’ world population projection, by 2040, world population will surpass 9 billion people, with 65% of the total population living in big cities close to the oceans.
+Global energy demand is set to grow in the coming decades.
+While oil and natural gas will still play a key role in the primary energy mix, renewable energy is increasing its share and governments are raising their decarbonization targets.
+The demand for oil and natural gas is expected to continue to grow until the middle of the next decade, as geopolitical tensions have underlined fragilities and dependencies in the energy system, after which it should plateau towards 2040.
 Geopolitical events make energy supply and demand inherently volatile.
 Section 1.4.3 presents climate change scenarios which provide insight into various possible developments relating to decelerated and accelerated energy transition paths.

-SBM Offshore expects that, in the coming years, a combination of a robust technology portfolio, strong project management and engineering capabilities, operations expertise and financing capabilities will be needed to deliver sizeable deep-water projects across the energy mix.
-In addition, its success will depend on partnering with other companies similarly committed to its energy transition strategy and activities, with a focus on lifecycle value of projects, from early client engagement until end of field recycling phases.
+SBM Offshore expects that, in the coming years, there is a need for its capabilities to deliver sizeable deepwater projects across the energy mix.
+SBM Offshore's success will depend on partnering with other companies similarly committed to its energy transition strategy and activities, with a focus on the lifecycle value of projects, from early client engagement until the end of field recycling phases.